maxking/docker-mailman/README.md

 Please make sure that you are using v0.1.1 if you use this configuration.

+### Serving static files

+UWSGI by default doesn't serve static files by default, so when running `mailman-web` using the provided `docker-compose.yaml` file you won't see any CSS or JS files being served.

+You will have to add an alias rule in your web server to serve the static files.
+See [here][18] for instructions on how to configure you web server.
+The STATIC_ROOT for you would be `/opt/mailman/web/static`.
+This method is **highly** recommended for better performance reasons.

+### SSL certificates

 SSL Certificates from Lets Encrypt need to be renewed every 90 days.
 You can setup a cron job to do the job.
 I have this small shell script(certbot-renew.sh) that you can put up in `/etc/cron.monthly` to get the job done.